yuvalbatan/writeups/tryhackme/RootMe.md

   ?>
 ```
-I changed the IP and port and called this file "reverse.php" and now im going to upload it on the panel:
+I changed the IP and port and called this file "reverse.php" and now I'm going to upload it to the panel:

 ![image](https://user-images.githubusercontent.com/114166939/226318268-7abbee05-bc19-4640-a7e6-d93bb8649fbc.png)

-It detected the file, so after some research i found this page: "https://vulp3cula.gitbook.io/hackers-grimoire/exploitation/web-application/file-upload-bypass", i'll change the file name to:"reverse.php5" and let's try again!
+It detected and blocked the file, so to pass this validation  I found this page: "https://vulp3cula.gitbook.io/hackers-grimoire/exploitation/web-application/file-upload-bypass".

+So I'll change the file name to:"reverse.php5" and let's try again!

 ![image](https://user-images.githubusercontent.com/114166939/226319215-cea89063-2462-4d5e-84cc-da804415d50a.png)

-Now i can found the upload at "/uploads" directory.
+Now i can find the upload at "/uploads" directory.

 ![image](https://user-images.githubusercontent.com/114166939/226319479-90a95ccd-e8cc-4049-b199-6c976cfe0823.png)